-In fact, there are special forms that active-duty military members with Green Cards file to become a citizen.
+There are special forms that active-duty military members with green cards file to become a citizen.
 Serving in the military typically makes the citizenship process faster.

-One of the reasons I would recommend joining with a Green Card is that many military installations have a designated United States Customs and Immigration Services (USCIS) liaison to help with the naturalization application process.
+One of the reasons I would recommend joining with a green card is that many military installations have a designated U.S. Customs and Immigration Services (USCIS) liaison to help with the naturalization application process.

 I have a few foreign-born friends who wanted to be Americans and serve in our military.
-Knowing them and watching them go through this process and see it culminate in a naturalization ceremony was one of the most special moments I have witnessed in my life.
+Watching them go through this process and see it culminate in a naturalization ceremony was one of the most special moments I have witnessed in my life.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to starting a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.